 Phase 2 of this program is now underway.
 Apollo has had success with taking out all of the precious metals from the fuel cell electrodes, thereby giving our Apollo AFC the potential to be the lowest cost of all fuel cells on the market.

-Fuel cells operate most efficiently at a constant power output.
-Therefore the AFC is coupled with a battery to provide peak power – the battery is then recharged by the fuel cell during periods of low power demand.
+Fuel cells operate mostly efficiently at a constant power output.
+Therefore, the AFC is coupled with a battery to provide peak power – the battery is then recharged by the fuel cell during periods of low power demand.

 The Apollo Power Plant consists of the fuel cell stack, balance of plant, Tri-polar lead-cobalt battery, inverter and associated electrical systems.